muffix/byImpf/README.md

   --password PASSWORD   Your login password --earliest-day EARLIEST_DAY
-                        The earliest day from which to find an appointment, in ISO format (YYYY-MM-DD) --book, --no-book     Whether to book the appointment if found (default: False)
+                        The earliest day from which to find an appointment, in ISO format (YYYY-MM-DD) --interval INTERVAL   The interval in seconds between checks for appointments.
+If not passed, only one attempt is made.
+  --book, --no-book     Whether to book the appointment if found (default: False)
 ```